piero dorazio

 Piero Dorazio

-Since 2017 the Piero Dorazio Archive have been collecting data in order to complete the catalogue raisonné of the artist’s oeuvre.
-Dorazio’s works are part of some of the world’s most prestigious public and private collections, including those of the Museum of Modern Art (New York), Tate Modern (London), Centre Georges Pompidou (Paris), and Galleria Nazionale d’Arte Moderna e Contemporanea (Rome).
+Since 2017, the Piero Dorazio Archive has been compiling research to complete a catalogue raisonné of his oeuvre.
+Dorazio’s works are held in major public and private collections worldwide, including the Museum of Modern Art (New York), Tate Modern (London), Centre Georges Pompidou (Paris), and the Galleria Nazionale d’Arte Moderna e Contemporanea (Rome).

 Subscribe